balazzss/QEMU-KVM/README.md

 # QEMU-KVM
-Installation of QEMU/KVM VM on debian
+Installation of QEMU/KVM VM on debian 12 without graphical interface

+To use this programm, you have 2 choice:

+## Download the install_gestion_vm.sh file ##